navigating-stories/orange-story-navigator/doc/widgets/tutorial6.md

 ---

 ### Step 0: Research Question
-In this session, we will explore the distribution of tense (past, present, and future) across characters and actions within a corpus of stories.
+In this session, we will explore the distribution of tense (past, present, and future) across characters and actions within a story or corpus of stories.
 In adition, it shows how to combine data from multiple storynavigator widgets.
 The tutorial walks through each step of a predefined Orange workflow to answer the research question:

 - Do characters perform more actions in the past, present, or future tense?